ultimate271/notes/book/shortstory/Seth and Cain Draft5.md

 have fallen it is only a matter of time before I do as well.
 I do not resent you for being deceived by the serpent, if I were in your place I may have done the same.
 And if that were so, I know you would have the decency to share in the fall with me.
-Therefore, I will fall with you, so that we may both participate in this together.'
+Your burden is not yours alone own to bear, I must take it with you.'

 "With that, your father took the mushrooms from my hands as I was sobbing, and ate of them.
 After he did, we looked at eachother, and saw that the other was